kaishin/posse-server/README.md

-# WideGamut Syndicator
+# RSS Syndicator

-A bot that syndicate all WideGamut posts to Twitter and Mastodon.
+Provides a REST API to syndicate certain RSS feeds to Twitter and Mastodon.